simard-landscape-lab/rabasar/notebooks/readme.md

 4. Inspect the products in `out/alos1_waxlake_tv/` or `out/alos1_waxlake_bm3d/` depending on the regularizer.

-Note this could more easily reproduced (relative to UAVSAR) because of the [asf search tool](https://search.asf.alaska.edu/) which produces a python script for downloading time series determined via a GUI.
+Note this could more easily reproduced (relative to UAVSAR) because of the [asf search tool](https://search.asf.alaska.edu/) which produces a python script for downloading time series determined via this GUI.

 ### Example Config Files